ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 1. In the **schemas** directory, edit the existing properties in the corresponding JSON file named after the object and increment the schema version.

-**Specific example from the genetic modifications object schema change** Up until schema version 6 for the genetic modifications object, one of the possible enums for "purpose" property was "validation".
+**Specific example from the genetic modifications object schema change:**

+Up until schema version 6 for the genetic modifications object, one of the possible enums for "purpose" property was "validation".
 As a part of schema version upate to 7, "validation" was removed and instead the term "characterization" was added.